synapticsim/send/README.md

 ### Actors, Messages, Events

 Everything in `send` is an `Actor`.
-Actors can receive messages and events, send messages, and contain sub-actors.
+Actors can receive messages, send messages, and contain sub-actors.
 Pretty simple.

 To make something an actor, you simply: